L.A. Variations

 L.A.
 Variations (sometimes stylized as LA Variations) is an orchestral composition by the Finnish composer Esa-Pekka Salonen.
 The work was commissioned by the Los Angeles Philharmonic, of which Salonen was then music director.
-It was first performed at the Dorothy Chandler Pavilion in Los Angeles, January 16, 1997, with Salonen conducting the Los Angeles Philharmonic.
+It was first performed at the Dorothy Chandler Pavilion in Los Angeles, on January 16, 1997, with Salonen conducting the Los Angeles Philharmonic.
 The piece is dedicated to the orchestra, about which Salonen remarked, "I wrote LA Variations specifically for the players of the Los Angeles Philharmonic.
 I'm very proud of the virtuosity and power of my orchestra."

 Composition

 L.A.
 Variations is composed in a single movement and has a duration of roughly 19 minutes.
 The piece is constructed around two hexachords, which together cover all twelve notes of the chromatic scale.